matestack/matestack-ui-core/README.md

 - you can use components from Basemate Bundles
   - see: [Bundles](#bundles)

-#### Structure your Basemate Page response with partials
+#### Structure your basemate Page response with partials

-If you don't want to define the response of you page in one block, you can use
+If you don't want to define the response of you page in one block, you can use partials.
-partials:

-You could refactor this:
+Let's take our app/basemate/website/home.rb and refactor it from this:

-app/basemate/website/home.rb
 ```ruby
 module Website
   class Home < Page::Cell::Page